xwmx/nb/README.md

   nb init [<remote-url>]

 Description:
-  Initialize the local data directory and generate a ~/.nbrc configuration file if it doesn't exist.
+  Initialize the local data directory and generate configuration file for `nb` if it doesn't exist yet at:

+      ~/.nbrc

 Examples:
   nb init